davisdre/CloudBuild-Build2/README.md

 # Introduction
-For our build we will create a Azure vm, install Docker, and run a Docker container for a website that we have created.
+In this build we will be utilizing AWS to run our Python Flask application.

 # Getting Started
 The following will help you get started with this build: